tarsil/saffier/SECURITY.md

 # Security Policy

-If you believe you have encountered a security vulnerability in any of the Dymmond's projects, please **do not open a public issue**
+If you believe you have encountered a security vulnerability in any of the tarsil's projects, please **do not open a public issue**

 To report a security issue in a responsible way, please navigate to the Security tab for the repo and click "Report a vulnerability."